daeh/zotero-markdb-connect/README.md

 ## Setup

-If you're already using [obsidian-citation-plugin](https://github.com/hans/obsidian-citation-plugin), you've set up an auto-updating BetterBibTex explort of your library.
-You'll now need to make another BBT export that link the BBT citekeys to Zotero's item IDs.
+If you're already using [obsidian-citation-plugin](https://github.com/hans/obsidian-citation-plugin), you've set up an auto-updating BetterBibTex (BBT) export of your library.
+You'll now need to make another BBT export that contains both the BBT citekeys and the Zotero item IDs.
 - Export your library in the "BetterBibTex JSON" format (not "Better CSL JSON", which does not include the Zotero IDs).
+  - Click `File -> Export library`.
   - Check the "Keep Updated" box in the export options.
-  - You can save this JSON anywhere, but it usually makes sense to save it next to the one that the BBT export that `obsidian-citation-plugin` uses.
+  - You can save this JSON anywhere, but it usually makes sense to save it next export that `obsidian-citation-plugin` uses.

 - Under the `Tools` menu, open `ZoteroObsidianCitations Preferences...`
-- Specify the location of the new "BetterBibTex JSON" file.
+- Specify the location of the "BetterBibTex JSON" file you just exported.
-- Specify the location of the folder that contains your `obsidian-citation-plugin` reading notes.
+- Specify the location of the folder that contains your `obsidian-citation-plugin` reading notes (e.g. `/Users/me/Documents/ObsVault/ReadingNotes/`).
-  - NB this plugin expects that these notes begin with `@citekey` where `citekey` is the BBT citekey.
+  - NB this add-on expects that your reading notes files begin with `@citekey` (where `citekey` is the BBT citekey; e.g. `@shepard1987science Toward a universal law of generalization for psychological science.md`).
 - Optionally, you can have this plugin read the metadata of your markdown notes and extract the citekey from one of the fields.
 To enable this, specify the metadata ID (`citekey` is a common value).
 - Run the synchronization function from `Tools -> ZoteroObsidianCitations Sync Tags`.
-- This will add a `ObsCite` tag to every Zotero item for which there exists a markdown reading note in the Obsidian Vault folder you specify.
+- This will add a `ObsCite` tag to every Zotero item for which there exists a reading note in the Obsidian Vault folder you specify.
 - In the `Tags` plane of Zotero, right click on the `ObsCite` tag and assign it a color, which will mark the tagged items in the preview plane of Zotero.